 - K12 FabLabs and Makerspaces Google Group is a welcoming group of maker educator veterans who are nice to newbies!
 Join the group and lurk if you want, but even better, participate.
 We don’t bite, we make and share.

-- Coming soon – FabLearn Fellows is a project of the TLTL group at the Stanford School of Education.
-I’ve been working as a mentor for this amazing group of worldwide maker educators, and we will have some amazing resources to share… soon, I promise!
+- Meaningful Making: Projects and Inspirations for FabLabs and Makerspaces is a new FREE e-book from the FabLearn Fellows.
+FabLearn is a project of the TLTL group at the Stanford School of Education.
+I’ve been working as a mentor for this amazing group of worldwide maker educators, and there are some amazing resources in this book – projects, articles, handouts, and much more.

 5. See what others have shared and share your own!
 There is a growing list of maker education resources created by the members of the K-12 FabLab Google Group.
 The Invent To Learn resource page has resources organized into useful categories.

 6. Read up!
 I humbly suggest you start with Invent To Learn: Making, Tinkering, and Engineering in the Classroom, because this is exactly why we wrote the book.
 Ready for more?
 See a list of books that will inspire, inform, and instigate!